-In 1895, Schwarzwald began studies at the University of Zurich, graduating with the degree of Doctor of Philosophy in 1900.
+In 1895, Schwarzwald enrolled at the University of Zurich, graduating with the degree of Doctor of Philosophy in 1900.
 She married lawyer Hermann Schwarzwald (1871–1939) on December 16, 1900, and returned with him to Vienna, where he became the deputy director of the Trade Museum.
-He later directed the currency department in the Austrian finance ministry and after his retirement in 1924 was appointed President of the Board of the Anglo-Austrian Bank.
+He later directed the Austrian Finance Ministry’s currency department and after his retirement in 1924 was appointed President of the Board of the Anglo-Austrian Bank.
 The Schwarzwalds had no children.

-In 1901, Eugenie Schwarzwald purchased a girls’ secondary school in the center of Vienna, and founded the “Schwarzwald’sche school.”
+In 1901, Eugenie Schwarzwald purchased a girls’ secondary school in Vienna’s center and founded the “Schwarzwald’sche school” (Schwarzwald’s School).
 Her students came mainly from rich assimilated Jewish families.
-Aware of the competition with other Viennese private girls’ secondary schools, of which one-third were directed by Jewish women, Schwarzwald raised the flag for equal education for girls.
-The first round in her battle was to allow her students to enter the university.
-She initiated two additional advanced programs to the established six-year curriculum customary at secondary schools for girls: a three-year program enabling her students to enter university as auditors and a four-year program concluding with the A-level exams, which enabled them to register as university students.
-In 1903, she opened a coeducational primary school, later expanding it into a pre-school.
-In 1905, lacking a teaching diploma for secondary schools, she was forced to appoint an official director, while herself remaining the proprietor of the school.
-In 1911, Schwarzwald won the second and conclusive round in her battle, by opening an eight-years girls’ gymnasium at her school.
-Aware of the latest European reform trends, Schwarzwald adapted ideas from popular educators such as the Austrian Franz Cizek (1865–1946), Italian Maria Montessori (1870–1952) and the German Hermann Lietz (1868–1919), applying their creative individual education practices.
-Among the famous teachers at her school were Hans Kelsen (1881–1973) sociology and political economy, Egon Wellesz (1885–1974) music, Otto Rommel (1880–1965) literature, Adolf Loos (1870–1933) modern architecture and Oskar Kokoschka (1886–1980) drawing.
+Schwarzwald’s school was in competition with other Viennese private girls’ secondary schools, one-third of which were directed by Jewish women.
+Her goal was to raise the flag for equal education for girls.
+The first round in her battle was to have her female students admitted to the university.
+In addition to the established six-year curriculum customary at secondary schools for girls, she initiated two additional advanced programs: a three-year program enabling her students to enter university as auditors and a four-year program that concluded with A-level exams, which enabled them to register as university students.
+In 1903, Schwarzwald opened a coeducational primary school, later expanding it with a pre-school.
+In 1905, lacking a teaching diploma for secondary schools, she was forced to appoint an official director, while herself remained the school’s proprietor.

-In 1913, the Schwarzwald’sche school moved to new quarters, designed by Adolf Loos.
-Schwarzwald further initiated advanced courses in chemistry and economics as well as an academy of law for women.
-In 1917, she opened a Seminar for Composition directed by Arnold Schönberg (1874–1951).
-In 1922, she passed on the ownership of the secondary school and the advanced programs to the Association of Schwarzwald’sche School Institutes.
+In 1913, the Schwarzwald’sche school moved to new quarters designed by Loos.
+Schwarzwald further developed advanced courses in Chemistry and Economics, as well as an Academy of Law for women.
+In 1917, she opened a Seminar for Composition directed by Arnold Schönberg.
+In 1922, she passed ownership of the secondary school and the advanced programs to the Association of Schwarzwald’sche School Institutes.
 She remained a member of the board and continued to own the kindergarten and primary school.
-Among her famous graduates were the actresses Helene Weigel-Brecht (1900–1971) and Elisabeth Neumann-Viertel (1900–1994), the social psychologist Marie Jahoda, authors Maria Lazar (1895–1948) and Hilde Spiel (1911–1990) and the psychoanalysts Else Pappenheim (1911–1997) and Marie Langer (1910–1987).
+Among her school’s famous graduates as well as youngsters who, after WWI, participated in her summer colony in Semmering were actresses Helene Weigel-Brecht (1900–1971) and Elisabeth Neumann-Viertel (1900–1994), the social psychologist Marie Jahoda, authors Maria Lazar (1895–1948) and Hilde Spiel (1911–1990), and the psychoanalysts Else Pappenheim (1911–1997) and Marie Langer (1910–1987).

-During WWI Schwarzwald began a second career as a social worker, while continuing with her school.
-She succeeded in recruiting aristocrats, businessmen and politicians in order to realize her large-scale social projects.
-She organized aid programs for refugees, opened public kitchens offering cheap meals in almost every district in Vienna, and established recreation homes for children, mainly in the Semmering area in Lower Austria, allowing children to enjoy fresh air and regular meals outside the city.
+During WWI, Schwarzwald began a second career as a social worker while continuing with her school.
+She succeeded in recruiting aristocrats, businessmen, and politicians in order to realize her large-scale social projects.
+She organized aid programs for refugees, opened public kitchens offering cheap meals in almost every district in Vienna, and established recreational homes for children, mainly in the Semmering area in Lower Austria, allowing children to enjoy fresh air and regular meals outside the city.
 The latter project was organized as an association called “Viennese Children in the Countryside,” and the socialist Julius Tandler (1869–1936) was a member of the board.
-In one of her recreation homes she discovered the pianist Rudolf Serkin (1903–1991) and promoted him by encouraging him to perform at her charity events.
+In one of her recreational homes the pianist Rudolf Serkin (1903–1991) was discovered and she promoted his talents, encouraging him to perform at her charity events.

-Schwarzwald published feuilletons, short stories and essays in several newspapers and journals, among them the Neue Freie Presse, Wiener Allgemeine Zeitung and Frauenblatt.
+Schwarzwald published feuilletons, short stories, and essays in several newspapers and journals, among them the Neue Freie Presse, Wiener Allgemeine Zeitung, and Frauenblatt.
 Her closest friends were the Danish author Karin Michaelis (1872–1950) and the American journalist Dorothy Thompson (1894–1961).
-Schwarzwald’s dominant character and manifold activities provoked many Viennese satirists and authors, including Egon Friedell (1878–1938), Peter Hammerschlag (1902–1942 Auschwitz), Alfred Polgar (1873–1955) and Friedrich Torberg (1908–1979).
-She is also presented in a critical manner in Austrian modern literature: In Karl Kraus’ The Last Days of Mankind (1919), the Schwarzwald couple is identified with the court counselors Schwarz-Gelber and in Robert Musil’s The Man without Qualities (1930–1942) she inspired the figure of the salon hostess, Diotima.
+Schwarzwald’s dominant character and manifold activities provoked many Viennese satirists and authors, including Egon Friedell (1878–1938), Peter Hammerschlag (1902–1942 Auschwitz), Alfred Polgar (1873–1955), and Friedrich Torberg (1908–1979).
+She was also presented in a critical manner in Austrian modern literature: In Karl Kraus’s The Last Days of Mankind (1919), the Schwarzwald couple is identified with the court counselors Schwarz-Gelber, and in Robert Musil’s The Man without Qualities (1930–1942) she inspired the figure of the influential yet superficially romantic salon hostess, Diotima.